SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## shells

-A shell is a wrapper around the OS that humans or similar interact with.
+A shell is a wrapper around the OS that acts as an interface between it and humans.
 Types of shells: graphical, command-based
 Shell is often but kinda incorrectly used as a synonym to command-based shell A TUI is a user interface that uses Text to render, but accept input like GUIs, and like GUIs they consume a fixed part of the screen.